 There has been some discussion at regattas regarding sailing the the Melges 24 within the Class and ISAF Rules.
 Below are some frequently asked questions whether it be amongst Melges 24 teams or with race committees.
-David Chivers, IMCA Technical Advisor has offered clarification on several items.
+Egidio Babbi, IMCA Technical Advisor has offered clarification on several items.

 This is covered under the class rules C.10.1, C.10.2 and C.10.3.

 It is really very simple; the first opportunity you have to pull out the bowsprit is when the bow has passed the windward mark.
 However, you cannot do this unless you are also hoisting the spinnaker.
 If the leg to the spreader mark is too tight to carry a spinnaker then you cannot sail with the bowsprit out – you will be penalised.
 Pulling the tack of the spinnaker out a little and then waiting is not allowed.
 You must wait until you hoist the spinnaker before pulling the bowsprit out.
 One operation – not two!

 The easy way to remember is: NO SPINNAKER - NO BOWSPRIT!

 At the leeward mark, the rule is a little more flexible, but you must retract the pole as soon as you can.
 Judges are instructed to watch the crews not the bowsprit.
 If a crewmember is struggling to clear the spinnaker then a little more time will be given.
 If it is cleared away with the crew on the rail and the bowsprit still out – expect a penalty!

 The Melges class allow a particular type of sailing method by hiking the boat against the hiking lines.
 However, it is expected that the crew remain inside the lines at all times.
 This includes the push-pits at the stern and the gate connecting them.
 There is nothing in the rules that allows crew to step outside these lines whilst sailing and it is therefore prohibited.